The medical term for teeth grinding is ‘Bruxism’. This is a Greek word which literally means ‘gnash the teeth’.

 Simple breathing exercises are a good accompaniment to activate your brain to consciously remove the habit.

 Relax your shoulders and neck well.
-Exercises such as putting tongue between your teeth, leaving your mouth slightly open for about 30 seconds before sleeping or in the time of anxiety eliminates the stress from the jaw muscles.
+Exercises such as putting tongue between your teeth, leaving your mouth slightly open for about 30 seconds.
+Do this before sleeping or in the time of anxiety can eliminate the stress from the jaw muscles.